Reinstate Driving Privileges

 - Violations of Out-of-Service Orders, which include:

 - Continuing to operate a CMV after it has been place "out-of-service" by an authorized enforcement official and determined to be a danger to public safety

-Please note that CDL disqualifications can also be based on traffic violations you receive while operating a privately owned (non-commercial) motor vehicle.
+If you are convicted of a violation that also applies to regular driving privileges, your regular driving privileges may also be suspended or revoked.
+CDL disqualifications can also be based on traffic violations you receive while operating a privately owned (non-commercial) motor vehicle.

-- Provide DMV with an SR22 or FR44 (Certification of Insurance) from an insurance company licensed to do business in Virginia
+- Provide DMV with a Certification of Insurance from an insurance company licensed to do business in Virginia

 - Attend a driver improvement clinic

-- Provide DMV with a medical and/or vision report from a physician, nurse practitioner, or physician's assistant
+- Provide DMV's Medical Review Services with a medical and/or vision report from a physician, nurse practitioner or physician's assistant

 - Provide proof of enrollment in, and completion of, the Virginia Alcohol Safety Action Program (VASAP)